JamesSaint/Human-Integrity-Advisory/README.md

 ## License

-All content is proprietary to James Saint.
-Not for reuse or distribution.
+All content is proprietary to **James Saint**.
+Viewing is permitted.
+Reuse, reproduction, or redistribution is not permitted without explicit written consent.